 Llàgrima Verda is produced by Els Olis Ínsula, from olives grown on some 2,000 olive trees on the Finca de Son Pere Andreu, on the outskirts of Manacor.
 The Aguiló Veny family decided to dedicate themselves to olive oil production and, as well as the prize-winning Llàgrima Verda, they produce two under the Ínsula name.
 One of these is made entirely from Koroneiki olives (a Greek variety they successfully planted on Mallorca) and the other a blend of Koroneiki and Arbequina.

-If you’re in the Balearics this summer, be sure to try some Llàgrima Verda.
+If you visit the Balearics, be sure to try some Llàgrima Verda.
 It’s on sale in Hiper Centro supermarkets across the islands.